Low back pain: Management

 Most people with acute or subacute low back pain improve over time no matter the treatment.
 There is often improvement within the first month.
-Recommendations include remaining active, avoiding activity that worsen the pain, and understanding self-care of the symptoms.
+Although fear in those suffering from low back pain often leads to avoiding activity, this is found to lead to greater disability.
+The recommendations include remaining active, avoiding activity that worsen the pain, and understanding self-care of the symptoms.
 Management of low back pain depends on which of the three general categories is the cause: mechanical problems, non-mechanical problems, or referred pain.
 For acute pain that is causing only mild to moderate problems, the goals are to restore normal function, return the individual to work, and minimize pain.
 The condition is normally not serious, resolves without much being done, and recovery is helped by attempting to return to normal activities as soon as possible within the limits of pain.
 Providing individuals with coping skills through reassurance of these facts is useful in speeding recovery.

 For those with sub-chronic or chronic low back pain, multidisciplinary treatment programs may help.
-Initial management with non–medication based treatments is recommended Non–medication based treatments include superficial heat, massage, acupuncture, or spinal manipulation.
+For chronic lower back pain, initial management with non–medication based treatments is recommended.
+Non–medication based treatments include exercise, multidisciplinary rehabilitation, acupuncture, mindfulness-based stress reduction, tai chi, yoga, motor control exercise, and progressive relaxation.
 If these are not sufficiently effective, NSAIDs are recommended.
 Acetaminophen and systemic steroids are not recommended as both medications are not effective at improving pain outcomes in acute or subacute low back pain.

 Physical therapy stabilization exercises for lumbar spine and manual therapy have shown decrease in pain symptoms in patients.
 Manual therapy and stabilization effects have similar effects on low back pain which overweighs the effects of general exercises.
+The most effective types of exercise to improve low back pain symptoms are core strengthening and mixed exercise types.
+An appropriate type of exercise recommended is an aerobic exercise program for 12 hours of exercise over a duration of 8 weeks.

+Distress due to low back pain contributes significantly to overall pain and disability experienced.
+Therefore, treatment strategies that aim to change beliefs and behaviours, such as cognitive-behavioural therapy can be of use.

+Access to care as recommended in medical guidelines varies considerably from the care that most people with low back pain receive globally.
+This is due to factors such as availability, access and payment models (e.g. insurance, health-care systems).